Mountain Muse

 Schedule

-During “Create” time you’ll have the opportunity to write or create on your own OR follow short lessons on sketching, plein air painting, life gesture drawing skills or healing journal art.
+During our “Create” time you’ll have the opportunity to write, plot, and create on your own OR follow short lessons on sketching, plein air painting, life gesture drawing, or healing journal art.

 Other than gathering at mealtimes for a few inspirational words, creative sessions, and craft tricks to help us learn and grow, the time will be yours to simply create.
 So pack your notebook of unfinished poems, that novel you haven’t quite finished, or your painting that is only halfway done.